-While conflict is normal, your arguments shouldn’t devolve into degrading or humiliating comments.
+While conflict is normal, your arguments shouldn’t turn into personal attacks and neither partner should try to lower the other's self-esteem.
 If you can’t express yourself without fear of retaliation, you may be experiencing abuse.
 Learn more about verbal abuse and how to draw the line between it and normal disagreements.

 Remember, one sign of an abusive relationship is a partner who tries to control or manipulate you.
 Is your boyfriend or girlfriend upset because: